mmcgahan/graft-test/README.md

 - `yarn run start:asset`: Start the dev asset server as a background process
   - accepts localeCode arguments, e.g. `yarn run start:asset -- en-US es`
 - `yarn run stop`: Stop all app and asset servers started by `yarn run start:all`

+### Tools

+- `yarn run generate`: Utility that sets up a new feature with its corresponding files in the `src/app/` directory.

 ## App features